Comparing these houserules to Shadowrun 5e/6e RAW

 Hacking & cybercombat

-- Distill all primary decker offensive actions to three kinds: hacking (stealthy, grants access to manipulate devices), cybercombat (overt, violent, crashes devices), and disruptive quickhacks (disrupts traffic to/from a device or PAN to impose penalties on people using it.)
+- Distill all primary decker offensive actions to three kinds: hacking (stealthy, grants access to manipulate devices), cybercombat (overt, violent, crashes devices), and denial of service attacks (disrupts traffic to/from a device or PAN to impose distraction penalties on people using it.)

 - If a device is in a PAN or WAN, it cannot be hacked directly; the attacker must hack the PAN or WAN instead (this is in Shadowrun 6e, to be fair.)